 - 14.1.
-Where a pupil discloses suicidal thoughts or a teacher has a concern about a pupil, teachers should: - Listen carefully, remembering it can be difficult for the pupil to talk about their thoughts and feelings. - Respect confidentiality, only disclosing information on a need-to-know basis. - Be non-judgemental, making sure the pupil knows they are being taken seriously. - Be open, providing the pupil a chance to be honest about their true intentions. - Supervise the pupil closely whilst referring the pupil to the DSL (Mrs Faith Brophy) for support. - Record details of their observations or discussions and share them with the DSL (Mrs Faith Brophy. - 14.2.
-Once suicide concerns have been referred to the DSL (Mrs Faith Brophy, local safeguarding procedures are followed and the pupil's parents are contacted. - 14.3.
+Where a pupil discloses suicidal thoughts or a teacher has a concern about a pupil, teachers must: - Listen carefully, remembering it can be difficult for the pupil to talk about their thoughts and feelings. - Respect confidentiality, only disclosing information on a need-to-know basis. - Be non-judgemental, making sure the pupil knows they are being taken seriously.

+- Be open, providing the pupil a chance to be honest about their true intentions. - Supervise the pupil closely whilst referring the pupil to the Safeguarding Team support. - Record details of their observations or discussions and share them with the DSL (Mrs Faith Brophy) or SLT on the same day. - Record on CPOMS - 14.2.
+Once suicide concerns have been referred to the Safeguarding Team, local safeguarding procedures are followed and the pupil's parents are contacted and the DSL informed immediately - 14.3.
 Medical professionals, such as the pupil's GP, are notified as needed. - 14.4.
-The DSL and any other relevant staff members, alongside the pupil and their parents, work together to create a safety plan outlining how the pupil is kept safe and the support available. - 14.5.
-Safety plans: - Are always created in accordance with advice from external services and the pupil themselves. - Are reviewed regularly by the DSL. - Can include reduced timetables or dedicated sessions with counsellors.
+The DSL and any other relevant staff members, alongside the pupil and their parents, work together to create a safety plan outlining how the pupil is kept safe and the support available to the pupils and their parents. - 14.5.
+Safety plans for 'in school': - Are always created in accordance with advice from external services and the pupil themselves. - Are reviewed regularly by the safeguarding team. - Can include reduced timetables or dedicated sessions with counsellors.